Last Updated on

 - High level of manufacturing quality, parts are easy to find and reel is easy to maintain

-- Very durable and lightweight Ci4 composite body and rotor
+- Very durable and lightweight Ci4 composite body and rotor for strength

 The Shimano Thunnus is my favorite higher-end baitrunner reel and is available HERE.

 Super lightweight Ci4 frame and rotor – Both the frame and rotor are made of the very strong and super lightweight Ci4 carbon fiber composite material.
 This equates to a reel that is 5oz – 7oz lighter than the original Thunnus models.